carol-hsu/colibri/README.md

 - `mtype`: The types of metric for collection, `cpu`, `mem`, `net` or `all`, `all` will run all three metric types.
 By default is `cpu`.
 - `freq`: The frequency of getting numbers.
 The unit is millisecond.
 By default is `5`.
 - `iter`: The iterations of getting numbers.
 By default is `2000`.
-- `out`: The prefix of output files.
+- `out`: The prefix of output files for raw metircs storage; or API unique ID for storing the analytic results.
+Currently we only support either of them.
+Must added an another prefix "file:" or "api:" to indicate what kind of special output you target for.
 By default it is `none`, there will be no output of raw metrics.
-If the value is assigned with `test`, there will come out files named `test_*`
+If the value is assigned to `file:/tmp/colibri/test`, there will come out files named `test_*` and be put at `/tmp/colibri`;
+If the value is assigned to `api:default.my-private-registry-866f6fd9b7-48wq7.1234`, it is a uuid for sending analytics numbers to Colibri API server for storage.
+The value points to a container with process ID `1234`, it is running in the Pod "my-private-registry-866f6fd9b7-48wq7" in "default" Namespace.
+If these information is not correct, Colibri API server will block this process.
 - `iface`: The network interface of the container which you want to get metrics.
 Only used when `mtype = net`.
 By default is `eth0`.
 - `pert`: The percentile of the metrics shown in standard output.
 By default is `95`.